turingschool/career-development-curriculum-site/module_four/index.md

 ### Professional Development Activities
 * [Mock Interviews](/module_four/mod4_mock_interviews).
+* During weeks 1, 3, and 5, Student Houses meet to discuss and collaborate on professional development.
+* Mix It Up groups occur in Weeks 2 and 4 as an opportunity for collaboration and connection across the entire student body.
+*  Here you will find [mix-it-up prompts](/mixed_groups/index) to guide group activities and discussions.
+*
 ### Deliverables to Complete
 * The salary negotiation lesson and the[exit ticket](https://docs.google.com/forms/d/e/1FAIpQLSdchKq_CTcnTMHp1QcWRmXCoIgHEs6F5zvaWWkAE2ZiLAMJSg/viewform).Due by Friday of week one.
 * Developer Portfolio published on Terminal.
 Portfolios must include a resume, LinkedIn profile, and GitHub page.Upon completing your portfolio, submit it for review, due by Friday of Week 4.